Twenty sides earn finals places via qualifying groups, with four coming through a new play-off system.

 The last four EURO places will be won through the European Qualifiers play-offs, which will be contested by the 16 UEFA Nations League group winners (i.e. the four group winners in each of the four divisions).

-Each league will have a path of its own and will feature two single-leg semi-finals (26 March) and one single-leg final (31 March), drawn on 22 November 2019.
+Each league has a path of its own and will feature two single-leg semi-finals (26 March) and one single-leg final (31 March).
 The winner of each path will win a ticket to UEFA EURO 2020.

 UEFA EURO 2020 final tournament